 Best healthy Indian cookbook

 You may remember Chetna from her time on The Great British Bake Off or her first best-selling cookbook, Chai, Chaat and Chutney.
-Either way, you'll be seriously impressed by her latest offering.
+Either way, you'll be seriously impressed by this healthy offering.
 Its pages are lined with healthy and vibrant Indian recipes, all made without meat.
 Recipes include courgette kofta curry and spicy roasted cauliflower.

 Chetna proves that veg really can be the star of the show.
 Perfect for those times when you want big flavours without the calories, salt or fat.
 It's inspiring, especially to anyone who thinks Indian cooking only covers the cream-laden dishes we often order in restaurants.